-SPAN 350 Highlights of Spanish Literature L,M
+SPAN 350 Highlights of Spanish Literature

 Great works from medieval to contemporary times.
 Offered when warranted by academic requirements or student interest.
-Prerequisite: Spanish 301 or written permission of instructor.
-Credit: 3 Hours.

-SPAN 351 Panorama of Latin American Literature L,M
+SPAN 351 Panorama of Latin American Literature

 Literature from Latin America from its earliest manifestations to the present.
 A variety of authors, genres, and themes will be analyzed in relation to the relevant historical context.